Frequently Asked Questions

 The important thing to remember is that keeping humidity levels within the recommended levels is essential to structural integrity and a healthy environment in your home.

 15 to 20%

 (Indoor humidity can be measured with a humistat or psychrometer.)

 These safe humidity levels indicate that the humidity level should be lower as the outside temperature drops.
 The ensure long-term structural integrity, homeowners should make proper humidity levels a priority.

-There is a variety of choices for you to enjoy outdoor living ranging from simple screen rooms to sophisticated all glass and wood sunrooms.
-Screen rooms; vinyl or single glass rooms for seasonal enjoyment; year round rooms with double or triple pane glass and shade roofs; all glass rooms in straight, curved or cathedral style or customized stick built rooms with standard or super efficent windows.
+There is a variety of choices for you to enjoy outdoor living ranging from simple screen rooms to sophisticated all glass sunrooms.
+Screen rooms; vinyl or single glass rooms for seasonal enjoyment; year round rooms with double or triple pane glass and shade roofs; all glass rooms in straight, cathedral (gable) style or customized stick built rooms with standard or super efficent windows.
 The right room for every home and family.

 Low e (emissivity) glass—Emissivity is defined as “the relative power of a surface to emit heat by radiation.”
 Emit means to “throw or give off.”
 Low-E glass then is a special glass that has a low rate of emission.
 In other words, if there is a heat source inside your house (or outside!), the glass bounces the heat from that object back away from the glass.
 So, in the winter months, if you have Low-E glass in your home, the heat from the furnace is bounced back into your home.
 In the summer, the same thing happens but in reverse.
 The sun heats things up outside of your house.
 This heat radiates from those objects and tries to get into your house.
 Of course, it tries to take the path of least resistance, that being the glass.
 With Low-E glass much of this heat bounces off the glass and stays outside.